KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Future Upgrades** - Upgrades that might be added in the future

+- Add post previews to admin portal.
+    - The admin portal should have a list of all draft posts on it.
+        - Just a list of hyperlinked post titles.
+        - When a draft post is clicked on, it will show the post like it would on the homepage.
 - Consider adding support for markdown in the new post creation editor.
     - Didn't do this initially b/c HTML could be injected raw into the post by EJS which this provided the fastest and easiest route to get images and other HTML-built content into the posts.
 Additionally, rendering markdown would have requried a package install (marked library), which is one more dependency and therefore more potential maintenance in the future.
 See [here](https://www.youtube.com/watch?v=1NrHkjlWVhM&t=2461s) at ~42:00 for more on that point.
 - Add a list of tags to each post.